Thorn EMI: Television broadcasting

 Thorn EMI was the majority shareholder in the London-based ITV broadcaster Thames Television until a share flotation in 1984.

+In 1984, Thorn EMI and others launched Music Box, Premiere and The Children's Channel via satellite television.

-In 1985, the company attempted to sell their stake to Carlton Communications but this was blocked by the governing body of ITV, the Independent Broadcasting Authority.
+In 1985, the company attempted to sell their stake in Thames to Carlton Communications but this was blocked by the governing body of ITV, the Independent Broadcasting Authority.

+In February 1986, Thorn EMI's 50% stake in Music Box owner, The Music Channel, was sold to fellow shareholder, Virgin Group, for £600,000.

 Thames Television was acquired by Pearson Television in mid-1993.

 Lighting

-In 1987 the purchase of the Jarnkonst group of Nordic light fitting companies by Thorn Lighting and closure of the Buckie lamp factory signalled a new drive by parent Thorn EMI to trade an export and ‘colonies’ mentality for a multi-cultural, international outlook, one that took account of the forthcoming Single European Act.
+In 1987, the purchase of the Jarnkonst group of Nordic light fitting companies by Thorn Lighting and closure of the Buckie lamp factory signalled a new drive by parent Thorn EMI to trade an export and 'colonies' mentality for a multi-cultural, international outlook, one that took account of the forthcoming Single European Act.
 Gaining critical mass in lighting fixtures – defined as 10% market share in any one county – was identified as a priority.

-In 1988 Thorn EMI bought the French group Holophane to gain access to its luminaire subsidiary, Europhane.
+In 1988, Thorn EMI bought the French group Holophane to gain access to its luminaire subsidiary, Europhane.

 In November 1990, Thorn EMI announced that it had agreed to sell its principal light source interests to GE Lighting.
 Under the agreement, GE acquired the lamp plants at Enfield, Leicester and Wimbledon, as well as Thorn's 51% in SIVI Illuminazione in Italy and 100% holding in Gluhlampenfabrik Jahn.
 Thorn EMI subsequently closed its Merthyr Tydfil lamp factory, consolidated its UK distribution centres and sold its South African business.

 In 1994, following a leveraged management buy-out, Thorn Lighting Ltd floated on the London Stock Exchange as TLG plc (the Thorn Lighting Group).